movermeyer/ImportFromTodoist/docs/next_steps.md

 Implemented functionality:

-* Import Tasks, Projects, and Comments from Todoist
+* Imports all the major Todoist objects ([Tasks, Projects, Comments, and Labels](#data_mapping.md)) into GitHub Issues
-* Idempotently update imported objects on successive runs
+* Idempotently updates imported objects on successive runs

-For a list of notable missing functionality, see the [README](README.md#missing-functionality)
+For a list of notable missing functionality, see the [README](../README.md#missing-functionality)

-I feel that each of these missing features are not core to the use To-Do App use case, but would have to be implemented for the project to be considered complete.
+I feel that each of these missing features are not core to the To-Do App use case, but would have to be implemented for the project to be considered complete.

 For an extensive list, see the [backlog in GitHub Issues](https://github.com/movermeyer/ImportFromTodoist/issues)